Ashlesha611/Project_Housing/README.md

 a) Creating a job that creates a Delta table in Spark.
      	Table name = housing-dataset

-b) Ingesting data into Pyspark-based Delta Table
+b) Ingesting data into Pyspark-based Delta Table.
      The sink will be the delta table.

 The project also includes unit tests and integration tests to verify the functionality of the Spark jobs.

 ## Getting Started
+Requirements-
-To use this project, you'll need access to a Pyspark cluster with the appropriate dependencies installed.
+- need access to a Pyspark cluster with the appropriate dependencies installed.

-Prerequisites
+Prerequisites-
 Before running the Spark jobs, you'll need to install the necessary dependencies.

 ## Running the Spark Jobs